Analysis | Trump kind of admits he might have cost Republicans the Senate

 “They didn’t want to vote,” Trump says in a new book by the Washington Examiner’s David M. Drucker, “because they knew we got screwed in the presidential election.”

-Given there is no actual evidence Trump got “screwed,” this is effectively Trump saying the falsehood he pushed so hard did indeed depress Republican turnout.
+Given that there is no actual evidence that Trump was cheated in the election, this is effectively Trump’s saying that the falsehood that he pushed so hard did, indeed, depress Republican turnout.

 Drucker went on to ask Trump what might have happened if he had offered a different message: that despite supposed irregularities, they could trust Georgia election officials to count their votes on Jan.
 5.